·4 min read

 Staleness

-When RAG Says "I Don't Know"
+When RAG Should Say "I Don't Know"

 That last point is philosophical as much as technical.
 RAG systems should augment human judgment, not replace it.
 Especially when the output goes to a client.